Health in South Korea: Air pollution

 According to the Environmental Performance Index 2016, South Korea ranked 173rd out of 180 countries in terms of air quality.
-More than 50 percent of the populations in South Korea exposed to dangerous levels of fine dust.
+More than 50 percent of the population in South Korea is exposed to dangerous levels of fine dust.

 Tuberculosis

-South Korea ranks last place among OECD countries for tuberculosis.
-Its three major indexes: incidence rate, prevalence rate and death rate are the worst among the OECD countries since 1996 when South Korea became a member of OECD.
+South Korea ranks last among OECD countries for tuberculosis.
+Its three major indexes: incidence rate, prevalence rate, and death rate are the worst among the OECD countries since 1996 when South Korea became a member of OECD.